CableDorado2/Ikemen-Plus-Ultra/README.md

 - Radmin VPN (For Online Netplay): https://www.radmin-vpn.com/

 ## Engine Manual
-S-SIZE is the core used.
+S-SIZE is the programing core language used.
 It documentation, is still under development...
 - But at the moments, to understand or modify the scripts, you will need knowledge of the LUA programming language.
 There you have an official Lua Manual: https://www.lua.org/manual/5.2/
 - Also (for create characters and stages), there you have the official MUGEN Elecbyte Documentation here: http://www.elecbyte.com/mugendocs-11b1/mugen.html